Involutive Markov categories and the quantum de Finetti theorem: Pictures

 \begin{definition} Let $\cD$ be a picture.
 For any set $J$, a \newterm{Kolmogorov product} of a family of objects $(A_j)_{j \in J}$ in $\cD$ is an object $A_J$ together with a natural bijection between \begin{enumerate} \item generalized morphisms $B\to A_J \tensor E$, and \item families of generalized morphisms $(\phi_F \colon B \to A_F \tensor E)$, where $A_F$ is shorthand for $\bigtensor_{j \in F} A_j$, indexed by finite subsets $F \subseteq J$, such that whenever $F' \subseteq F$, we have

-where the projection $\pi_{F,F'}\colon A_F \to A_{F'}$ is the identity on $A_{F'}$ and the delete morphism in the other components. \end{enumerate} Moreover, this natural bijection is required to restrict to natural bijections on $\cD$ and $\gen{\cD}_{\det}$. \end{definition}
+where the projection $\pi_{F,F'}\colon A_F \to A_{F'}$ is the identity on $A_{F'}$ and the delete morphism in the other components. \end{enumerate} Moreover, this natural bijection is required to restrict to natural bijections on $\cD$ and $\gen{\cD}_{\det}$. \end{definition} It is worth emphasizing that, by definition, a Kolmogorov product is a (cofiltered) limit that is preserved under tensoring.
+In particular, such a product is unique up to a unique isomorphism in $\cD_{\det}\coloneqq \cD \cap \gen{\cD}_{\det}$ because the projections $\pi_{F,F'}$ belong to $\cD_{\det}$ (recall \cref{ex:det_coherence}).

-As the definition is in terms of a universal property, the Kolmogorov product is unique up to a unique isomorphism in $\cD$.
 The Kolmogorov product of a constant family $(A)_{j \in J}$ is called \newterm{Kolmogorov power}.

 \begin{definition} A picture $\cD$ \newterm{has (countable) Kolmogorov products} if every (countable) family of objects has a Kolmogorov product. \end{definition}

 The notion of Kolmogorov products has already appeared implicitly in the study of the quantum de Finetti theorem by Staton and Summers~\cite[Definition~2.23 and Theorem~2.24]{staton2023quantum}.